 Customizing Modules

-We strive to keep the Infrastructure as Code Library flexible and generic enough to serve common use cases, however there may be instances where you need to customize a module to your specific use case, or to ensure compliance with a company policy that does not allow you to pull code from an external source.
-In these cases, you may either fork the code to your own organization or create a pull request that implements the desired functionality.
+We strive to keep the Infrastructure as Code Library flexible and generic enough to address common use cases.
+However, there may be scenarios where you need to customize a module to meet specific requirements or adhere to company policies that restrict pulling code from external sources.
+In these cases, you can fork the code to your organization or submit a pull request to incorporate the needed functionality.

 Creating a wrapper module

-In some instances, you may need to extend a Gruntwork module, set default values for variables, or manage what variables and outputs are available.
-In these cases, we recommend creating a wrapper module in one of your own Git repos.
+If you need to extend a Gruntwork module, set default variable values, or control which variables and outputs are exposed, we recommend creating a wrapper module in your Git repositories.

-For example, if you were creating a wrapper module for an AWS Lambda function, your repository would have a file structure like the following:
+For example, if you were creating a wrapper module for an AWS Lambda function, your repository structure might look like this:

 └ lambda